Writ-1/Fall2020-S10/docs/climate-change.md

 + What aspects of Oreskes seem unclear to you?
 What would you like to discuss with your classmates?

 + What are ways that Oreskes connects to Kahan?
 Find specific textual evidence from both to support the connection.

++ What are ways that Oreskes connects to Figdor?
+Find specific textual evidence from both to support the connection.

+**These last two questions will seed our discussion on Monday.
+Please prepare typed answers to them so you can easily collaborate with your classmates (you will copy-paste these answers into a shared Google Doc, so please have them ready). **